-Planning to visit Paris in fall?
-This guide will show you all the unique things to do in the fall in Paris plus the practical tips for an amazing trip!
+Planning to visit Paris in the fall?
+This guide will show you all the unique things to do, plus the practical tips for an amazing trip!

 Disclaimer: This post might contain affiliate links.
 This means we may earn a small commission (at no extra cost to you) should you choose to sign up for a program or make a purchase using one of our links.
 It’s okay – We love all of the products we recommend anyway, and you will too!
 Also, that commission helps us keep this awesome free blog up to date!
 You can read our full disclosure here for more details!